Free Company Let Tenancy Agreement Template UK

 8. Property Taxes:

-• The responsibility for property taxes is typically borne by the landlord.
+• The landlord typically bears the responsibility for property taxes.
 However, lease agreements may include provisions for passing on certain tax-related costs to tenants, especially in the case of long-term leases.

 9. Compliance with Lease Terms:

 • Landlords are obligated to adhere to the terms outlined in the lease agreement.
-This includes respecting agreed-upon use restrictions, lease duration, and any other specific conditions set forth in the contract.
+This includes respecting agreed-upon use restrictions, lease duration, and any other specific conditions outlined in the contract.

 10. Communication and Notices: